CryptoQuestVikas/AddressBook-in-php/README.md

     add_contact.php: Adds a new contact.
     delete_contact.php: Deletes a contact.
     get_contacts.php: Retrieves contacts for the logged-in user.
+4. JavaScript (script.js):

+    Manages form submissions and dynamic updates for the contact list.
 ```

 ## SQL DATABASE COMMANDS